lolmaxz/staff-handbooks/docs/general-handbook/staff-roles/server-positions/server-roles.md

 - Assist members when they have questions.
 - Enforce server rules.

-:::tip
+:::tip Our First Line
-Cutie Helpers are often the first point of contact for new members, making their role crucial for a welcoming community.
+Cutie Helpers are often the first point of contact for new members, making their role crucial for a welcoming community!
 :::

 ---